johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 oplmode = opl2
 ```

-It was still possible, however, to output PCM sound with software by
-modulating the playback volume at an audio rate, as was done, for example, in
-the MicroProse game F-15 Strike Eagle II[5] and the multi-channel music editor
-Sound Club for MS-DOS.[6]

 !!! note

-    When [oplmode](#oplmode) is set to `opl2`, C/MS emulation is always
+    When [oplmode](#oplmode) is set to `opl2`, CMS emulation is always
     enabled as well.
-This is a historical shortcoming of DOSBox and will be
+This is legacy DOSBox behaviour, and will be addressed in
-    addressed in a future version.
+    a future version.

-## Creative Music System (C/MS) / Game Blaster
+## Creative Music System (CMS) / Game Blaster

-Originally named the Creative Music System (CMS), but the year after rebranded as the Game Blaster.

-The Creative Music System was Creatives first sound card released in 1987, and were later rebranded as Game Blaster.

-The **Creative Music System** (also referred to as **C/MS** or **CMS**) was
+The **Creative Music System** (also referred to as **CMS** or **C/MS**) was
 released in August 1987 by Creative Technology.
-The card featured two Philips
-SAA-1099 chips, allowing multitimbral stereo sound via FM synthesis.
-It
+This was the first sound card
-sounded like a much simpler variant of the AdLib card and it did not sell that
+of the company, it sounded like a much simpler variant of the AdLib card, and
-well.
+it did not sell that well.

+The card was rebranded as **Game Blaster** a year later, without making any
+changes to the hardware.

-Use the following settings to enable Game Blaster emulation:
+Use the following setting to enable Game Blaster emulation:

 ``` ini
 [sblaster]
 sbtype = gb
 ```

+!!! note

+    As the CMS is also present on the Sound Blaster 1.0, and optionally on the
+    Sound Blaster 2.0, CMS support in some early games might only work with
+    either the Game Blaster or one of the Sound Blaster models, but not both.

 ## Sound Blaster 1.0

 The original **Sound Blaster 1.0** was released by Creative Technology in 1989
 as the successor of their Game Blaster card.
 It was the first sound card on
-the market to have digital sample playback capability; it could play back
+the market to have digital audio playback capabilities; it could output 8-bit
-1-channel 8-bit digital audio at up to 22kHz sample rate.
-It was also 100%
+digital audio at up to 23kHz sample rates on a single mono channel.
+Full
-C/MS and AdLib (Yamaha OPL2) compatible, making the card live up to its
+compatibility with the CMS and the AdLib (Yamaha OPL2) played a critical role
-"Killer Kard" code name.
-In less than a year, the Sound Blaster became the
+in the card's enourmous success.
+In less than a year, the Sound Blaster became
-best-selling expansion card for the PC.
+the best-selling expansion card for the PC.

-This transformed DOS gaming, as sampled sound effects could be used while simultaneously playing music via the OPL2 or CMS synthesiser chips.
+This had transformed DOS gaming, as games could use realistic digital audio
+effects while simultaneously playing music via the OPL2 or CMS synthesiser
+chips.

-Use the following settings to enable Sound Blaster 1.0 emulation:
+Use the following setting to enable Sound Blaster 1.0 emulation:

 ``` ini
 [sblaster]
 sbtype = sb1
 ```

-Only uses DMA 1 and IRQ 7
+!!! note

+    Certain games from the early Sound Blaster days might only work with the
+    Sound Blaster 1.0 and no other models.

 ## Sound Blaster 2.0

 The **Sound Blaster 2.0** was released by Creative Technology in October 1991.
-Similarly to Sound Blaster 1.0, it can play back 1-channel 8-bit digital
+Similarly to its predecessor, the Sound Blaster 1.0, it can play back 8-bit
-audio, but the maximum sample rate is increased to 44.1 kHz.
+digital audio on a single mono channel, but the maximum sample rate has been
+increased to 44kHz.

-The card retains the perfect AdLib (OPL2) compatibility, but C/MS support was
+The card retains the perfect AdLib (OPL2) compatibility, but CMS support was
-optional.

-Some early games specifically written for Sound Blaster 1.0 have problems with
+only available as an optional add-on.
+Some early games specifically written
-this or later cards.
+for Sound Blaster 1.0 might have problems with this or later cards.

-Use the following settings to enable Sound Blaster 2.0 emulation:
+Use the following setting to enable Sound Blaster 2.0 emulation:

 ``` ini
 [sblaster]
 sbtype = sb2
 ```

-Only uses DMA 1 and IRQ 7

 ## Sound Blaster Pro

-The **Sound Blaster Pro** (or **Sound Blaster Pro 1.0**) was released by
+The **Sound Blaster Pro** (retroactively also referred to as **Sound Blaster
-Creative Technology in May 1991.
-It is backward-compatible with the earlier
+Pro 1.0**) was released by Creative Technology in May 1991.
+This was the first
-models, but it can also output stereo digital audio up to 22 kHz sample rates,
+model that introduced stereo sound into the Sound Blaster lineup.
+It is
+backward-compatible with earlier models, but in addition to 8-bit mono
+playback of digital audio at up to to 44kHz, it's also capable of stereo 8-bit
+output at a maximum of 23kHz.
+A distinctive feature of the card is a *pair* of
-and it features a pair of Yamaha OPL2 chips instead of just one for stereo FM
+on-board Yamaha OPL2 chips to support stereo synthesised sound.
-sound.

-This is the only card supported by the known OEM releases of Microsoft Windows
-3.0a with Multimedia Extensions.
+This is the only Sound Blaster model with such a dual OPL2 configuration; many
+games take advantage of it and output stereo OPL music when configured for the
+Sound Blaster Pro.
+Please refer to the [List of games that support stereo OPL
+sound](TODO) for further details.

-Use the following settings to enable Sound Blaster Pro emulation:
+Use the following setting to enable Sound Blaster Pro emulation:

 ``` ini
 [sblaster]